icebert04/icebert04.github.io/_posts/2018-3-27-goodbye-kawhi.md

 The Spurs have been the NBA's best-run franchise for the past 20 years, and no other team has even come close.
 San Antonio has experienced an unparallelled level of sustained success, and has done so with nothing but class.

 They are known with excellent coaching with Head Coach Gregg Popovich who has 5 champioship rings.
-Great scouting from discovering foreign players like Argentina's Manu Ginobili and France's Tony Parker.
+They got great scouting from discovering foreign players like Argentina's Manu Ginobili and France's Tony Parker.
+And most important of all the Spurs have extreme "**Chemistry & Loyalty**"!

+One good example comes from their Superstar Tim Duncan who in the past have the option to leave the team and join the upcoming Orland Magic with a massive salary but choose to stay with Pop.
+The organization takes cares of their players (Superstar or not) by resting them and not playing them on back to back games.
+The results was stupendous.
+The team manage to prolong the careers of most of their players.
+So in return, the players return the favor by staying with them for eternity and they don't ask for the moon and the stars when comes to salaries.